More (band): Career

-A further attempt to reform the band occurred in the spring of 1998, with Mike Freeland featuring on vocals.
-A track called "My Obsession" was recorded by this incarnation of the band, but they split up shortly afterwards in the year 2000.
+Cox and Nicholls reformed More in the spring of 1998, with Mike Freeland featuring on vocals.
+A track called "My Obsession" was recorded by this incarnation of the band.

-In 2011, Andy John Burton recruited Baz Nicholls (bass; joined More in 1982), Mike Freeland (vocals; part of More's 1999 line-up), Paul Stickles (guitar; also with the band Dangerous Breed) and special guest Chris Tsangarides to form a More tribute band called Exmore.
+In 2011, Andy John Burton recruited Baz Nicholls (bass; joined More in 1982), Mike Freeland (vocals; part of More's 1999 line-up), Paul Stickles (guitar; also with the band Dangerous Breed) and special guest Chris Tsangarides to perform the More back catalogue as “Exmore”.
 They performed live at the 'Headbangers Open Air' festival in July 2011, with a warm-up show taking place at the Astor Theatre in Deal, Kent, plus a post-festival club show the following Sunday.
 Following an enthusiastic reaction from the audience at this concert, the bandmembers made the collective decision to continue performing.

-Exmore played a co-headlining show with Marseille at the Sir Robert Peel venue in Kingston upon Thames, Surrey on 15 October 2011.
+The band played a co-headlining show with Marseille at the Sir Robert Peel venue in Kingston upon Thames, Surrey on 15 October 2011.